schatzlab/appliedgenomics2017/assignments/projects/presentationschedule.md

 # JHU EN.600.649: Computational Genomics: Applied Comparative Genomics
 ## Project Presentations

 Presentations will be a total of 15 minutes: 12 minutes for the presentation, followed by 3 minutes for questions.
-We will strictly keep to the schedule to ensure that all groups can present in the 2 class periods.
+We will strictly keep to the schedule to ensure that all groups can present in class.

 ## Schedule of Presentations